 Why move to Costa Rica

-• Costa Rica provides universal health care to its citizens and permanent residents.
-The country offers some of the best heath care in Central America.
+- Costa Rica provides universal health care (to citizens and permanent residents).
+Among the best healthcare in Central America.

-• The oceans are warm, with ideal conditions for swimming or surfing year round.
+- The coastlines are warm, with ideal conditions for swimming or surfing year round.

 Reasons not to move to Costa Rica